department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 # Links

-A link is a navigation element that can appear alone, inline, or in a group with other links.
+A link is a navigation element that can appear alone, inline (embedded), or in a group with other links.
 A link can be used to trigger a download, such as a PDF, but in general links go places when clicked.

 ## Examples

-### Link
+### Embedded links and CTA links

-Links that appear inline, surrounded by text, should be underlined by default in order to help them stand out.
+Embedded links are surrounded by text, and should be underlined by default in order to help them stand out.
+Standalone CTA links call attention to an important link on the page and should start with an action verb.
+See [Links](https://design.va.gov/content-style-guide/links) in the Content style guide for detailed guidance on when to use Embedded links vs. CTA links.

 ### Link with icon